bdharmaraj7/Quant-Functions/README.md

 AWS-S3-Backup
 =============

-This is a simple Java client that allows the user upload files to Amazon's S3.
+This is a simple Java client that allows the user to upload files to Amazon's S3.

 The process employs two files saved locally: